-- Working Group 1: works on the development of the TNFD framework and is responsible for sectors, data and metrics, reporting and standards and other initiatives. - Working Group 2: looks at innovative approaches for data collection, including spatial data, and work to prepare new methods including scenarios. - Working Group 3: responsible for the external engagement, strategic communication and mandate of the TNFD. - Working Group 4: looks into learning and knowledge management and supports the piloting of the framework, publications and regional outreach. - Working Group 5: works on the climate- nature nexus and is responsible for the interactions with the TCFD.
+- Working Group 1: works on the development of the TNFD framework and is responsible for sectors, data and metrics, reporting and standards and other initiatives. - Working Group 2: looks at innovative approaches for data collection, including spatial data, and work to prepare new methods including scenarios. - Working Group 3: responsible for the external engagement, strategic communication and mandate of the TNFD. - Working Group 4: looks into learning and knowledge management and supports the piloting of the framework, publications and regional outreach. - Working Group 5: works on the climate- nature nexus and is responsible for the interactions with the TCFD. - and regional outreach. - Working Group 5: works on the climate- nature nexus and is responsible for the interactions with the TCFD.

-Table 3 Relationship between GEF project components and IWG workstreams/TNFD Working Groups
+Table 3.
+Relationship between GEF project components and IWG workstreams/TNFD Working Groups

 GEF project components IWG workstreams/TNFD Working Groups Component 1.
-Setting up and launching the Taskforce WG Workstream 1 and 2.
+Setting up and launching the Taskforce IWG Workstream 1 and 2.
 Component 2.
 Build and Test a TNFD Framework.
 TNFD Working group 1 and 2 and 5.
 Testing will be caried out with support of working group 4.
 Component 3.
 Consultation on and dissemination of TNFD Framework recommendations TNFD Working group 3.

 Component 4: Knowledge Management & M&E All TNFD working groups support planning for this.
-The project monitoring and evaluation plan has been developed in coordination between the WWF

-GEF Agency and UNEP FI.
+The project monitoring and evaluation plan has been developed in coordination between the WWF GEF Agency and UNEP FI.